 Function Calling

-Model Performance: All chat models support function calling, but Qwen 2.5 72B offers exceptional tool calling capabilities and provides the most reliable results.
-While other models can handle function calling, Qwen is specifically optimized for complex tool workflows.
+Model Performance: All chat models support function calling, but Qwen3 Coder 480B and Qwen 2.5 72B offer exceptional tool calling capabilities.
+Qwen3 Coder 480B is specifically designed for agentic coding workflows and provides state-of-the-art performance for complex tool calling scenarios.

 Basic Example